zachwlewis/install-discourse/SSH.md

 ## SSH Configuration

-In order to be able to log in as this new user via `ssh` instead of `ubuntu`, you'll need to do some SSH magic.
+In order to be able to log in as this new user instead of `ubuntu` via SSH, you'll need to do some SSH magic.
 When you're logged in as `ubuntu`, do the following:

 ```bash
 $ sudo su admin